Needed: One Stellar Sales Planner

-Business Insider is hiring an entry-level sales planner.The sales planner will be joining a fast-growing team led by our new SVP of Ad Sales, Terry Lavin.
+Business Insider is growing quickly thanks to some recent turbocharging events, and we’re hiring a sales planner.The sales planner will be joining a team of three energetic, awesome account executives; marketing and ad ops gurus: and a VP of Sales.
 He/she will help put together killer proposals for brands like Mercedes, Jaguar, Continental Airlines, Marriott, HBS, and many more.

 We need an individual who’s passionate about digital advertising and can think outside the box.
 If you’re both creative and analytical with a lot of pizazz, we’re looking for you.

 The role is an incredible learning experience for anyone interested in understanding how online marketing works.
 You’ll interact with internal marketing, editors, and sales folks, and create big ideas for winning proposals.
-In addition, you may have the opportunity to attend client meetings and master mobile and video opportunities.
+In addition, you may have the opportunity to attend client meetings and tackle some of your own accounts.

 Duties include: